mrisher/smtp-sts/spec.md

 Example 2
 ~~~~~~~~~

-Similar to example 1, but in _enforce_ mode.
-Since the auth field 'a' is webpki,
+Similar to Example 1 above, but in _enforce_ mode.
+Since the auth field 'a' is
-the sender will authenticate the policy by making a HTTPS request to:
+webpki, the sender will authenticate the policy by making a HTTPS request to:
 https://policy._smtp_sts.example.com/current and compare the content with the
 policy in the DNS. example.com is the recipient's domain.